frankchen07/writing/posts/old school taiwanese chive box.md

 When I heard from my dad that my mom and her sister were going to China to find their lost aunts and uncles, I was like "ok, this is a trip not to be missed - when else am I going to get this opportunity to see some _great-aunts and uncles_?"

 For all those who still don't know how to capture your family history or to generate moments, it's easy - **pull out your phone and just start making videos and taking pictures**.
 If you want better perspectives, buy a cheap ass tripod that you can easily stick anywhere.
 I have some random $20 one that my friend gave me because he wasn't using it.
 Set it up in the corner and go about an evening - worst case you capture some bullshit and laughs, best case it's something you'll have forever just in case something cool happens.
-I filmed expressions when my mom met her great-aunt, when we conjured up half of a completely wrong neighborhood looking for folks 😂, and of course, making chive boxes with my mother.
+I filmed expressions when my mom met her great-aunt, when we conjured up half of a completely wrong neighborhood looking for folks 😂, and of course, made chive boxes with my mother.

 I think I'm going to do this every time I return to Taiwan, even for the mundane stuff.
 Digital storage is cheap.
 I can always do pruning and editing later.